hala-mazid/git_abi-2025_new/git_cheat_sheet.md

+# Basic git commands
+## git clone
-1. after creating a new repository in Github; copy the https link of it and use the clone command in your terminal: git clone https://   .git
+ after creating a new repository in Github; copy the https link of it and use the clone command in your terminal: git clone https://   .git
-2.ls in the working directory should shows you the repository file
-3. cd to go to the repository
+## git status
-4. git status >>> to show you the status of your local?
+ to show you the status of your local?
+## git add
-5. git add file >>> to add the changes into the staging area
+ to add the changes into the staging area
-6. git commit -m "any notes about the changes that you want a snapshot of"
+## git commit -m "any notes about the changes that you want a snapshot of"
->> this is to do the snapshot; to transfer it to repository.
+Records a snapshot of your staged changes.
+## git push
-7. now you cannot see this in the remote repository; so you need git push
+Uploads your commits to the remote repository. now you cannot see this in the remote repository; so you need
+## git pull

+## git mv
+Renames or moves a file while keeping Git tracking.